kisi-inc/kisi-api-challenge/README.md

 Regarding the Semantic question: I think this code is "at-least-once" because for each job delivered it handed to the mechanism potentially multiple attempts, such that at least one succeeds or sended to a morge queue.

-Finally, sadly I encounter some problems with docker and the credentials to connect with the console.
+Finally, sadly I encounter some problems with docker and Pubsub console.
 The situation is that it can connect to the project in PubSub Console but does not list the topics.

 For this reason, I am summiting the answer with 2 options:
 1.- Run the code locally on your machine
-2.- Run the code with docker composer (one time the credential issue is solve).
+2.- Run the code with docker composer with errors.

 ## How to run the code locally: